- Class: Mammalia

 - Genus: Nasua; Nasuella

-Tucked between raccoons and kinkajous in the encyclopedia, the coatimundi (or coati) is an agile, fruit-loving, meat-eating insectivore—an opportunistic omnivore—that is as at home in the trees as it is snuffling along the forest floor.
-Weighing as much as a large housecat, these mostly diurnal New World mammals are native to Central and South America, and parts of the southwestern US.
-Visually, the coati resembles a cross between a dog, a monkey, and a racoon.
-It is distantly related to the latter.
+The coati is an agile, fruit-loving, meat-eating insectivore—an opportunistic omnivore—that is as at home in the trees as it is snuffling along the forest floor.
+Weighing as much as a large housecat, these mostly diurnal mammals are native to Central and South America, and parts of the southwestern US.
+Visually, the coati resembles a cross between a dog, a monkey, and a raccoon.
+It is related to the racoon.

-With its tail up posture, long, mobile snout, and formidable front claws, the coatimundi sniffs along the forest floor in search beetles, grubs, ants and termites, spiders, scorpions, centipedes, frogs, lizards, and other assorted prey.
-Its long, muscular, semi-prehensile tail helps it balance in the trees; on the ground its tail usually stands straight up, perhaps helping the animals keep track of each other in the vegetation.
+With its tail up posture, long, mobile snout, and formidable front claws, the coati sniffs along the forest floor in search beetles, grubs, ants and termites, spiders, scorpions, centipedes, frogs, lizards, and other assorted prey.
+Its long, muscular, semi-prehensile tail helps it balance in the trees; on the ground its tail usually stands straight up, perhaps helping them keep track of each other in the vegetation.

 Name it.
-According to The Encyclopedia of Mammals, coati was not just shorthand for coatimundi.
+According to The Encyclopedia of Mammals, coati is not short for "coatimundi."
 Females and their young form bands of 20 individuals or more, while adult males are solitary.
 This difference in social structure (and males being larger than females) confused biologists, who initially described the solitary males as a separate species.
-The use of “coatimundi,” meaning “lone coati” in Guarani (a native language of Brazil), for males reflects this error.
-Now, coati is acceptable shorthand for both sexes of coatimundi.
+The use of “coatimundi,” meaning “lone coati” in Guarani (an Indigenous language of Brazil), for males reflects this error.
+Now, only lone males are sometimes called coatimundi, although they are coatis, too.

 Use your head.
-In an elegant study that appeared in “Brain, Behavior and Evolution,” researchers compared brain size of males and females in three procynonid species: raccoons, kinkajous, and coatimundis.
-The only sex difference in neural brain tissue was in the social coatimundis.
+In an elegant study that appeared in “Brain, Behavior and Evolution,” scientists compared brain size of males and females in three procynonid species: raccoons, kinkajous, and coatis.
+The only sex difference in neural brain tissue was in the social coatis.
 Females possessed a larger frontal cortical volume than their male counterparts due to their expanded, lifelong social ties.
 It takes brain power to make and keep friends!
 The study supports the principle that “behavioral specializations correspond to an expansion of neural tissue involved in that function.”
 Hopefully, female coatis won’t get a big head about it.

 HABITAT AND DIET